mcdee/go-markdown-emoji/README.md

 `go-markdown-emoji` provides parser and renderer hooks to the markdown engine.
 The parser hook is `Parser` and the renderer `Renderer`.

 Emojis are signified in Markdown as names between colons, for example `:smile:`.
-A full list of the emojis supported can be seen in `emoji.go`.
+A full list of the emojis supported can be seen in [emoji.go](https://github.com/mcdee/go-markdown-emoji/blob/master/emoji.go).

 ### Example